 '''

 ord_union_all(N, Sets0, Union, Sets) :-

-A is N/2,
+A is N / 2,

-Z is N-A,
+Z is N - A,

 ord_union_all(A, Sets0, X, Sets1),

 ord_union_all(Z, Sets1, Y, Sets),

 ord_union(X, Y, Union).

 '''

 The only exception might be for short sequences of closely related subgoals, such as those involving write and nl.
-For instance, one could have

-'''

-write('CPU time = '), write(T), write(' msec'), nl.
+For instance, one could have write('CPU time = '), write(T), write(' msec'), nl.

-'''

-Note though that the format/[1,2,3] built-in predicates (not yet in the Prolog standard, but provided by quite a few Prolog systems with reasonably compatible implementations) provides a better way to output several items in a single conceptual step.
+Note though that the format/[1,2,3] built-in predicates (not yet in the Prolog standard, but provided by quite a few Prolog systems with reasonably compatible implementations) provide a better way to underscore that, conceptually, several output operations constitute a single step.